tktajwar/today/README.md

 # Getting Started

-**today** is a day planner program written in *Python 3*.
-The intention of developing this program was to help people plan their whole day and stay organised and productive throughout their day.
-This Command Line application will help you have a realistic for your day, save hours of your time and let stay focused on your day plan throughout the day.
+**today** is a Command Line day planner program.
+The intention of developing this program was to help people plan their whole day and stay organised and productive.
+This Command Line application will let you have a realistic plan for your day, save your time, and help you stay organised.

 *today* has quite a few features.
-This short introduction will give you an idea of the basics of the basics of the program and help you start using it.
+This short introduction will introduce you to basic commands.

 To see how to install *today*, scroll down to [installation guide](#Install-today).